imrukh/txnService/README.md

 # TRANSACTION-SERVICE
-Service for maintaining transaction, with parent child relation, for one parent, there may be n childs, for stroing child parent relation we are using Closure table based approach.
+Service for maintaining transaction with parent child relation, for one parent there may be N childs, For stroing child parent relation we are using Closure table based approach.